Best lenses for Canon DSLRs in 2026: best-buy prime and zoom options for your Canon EOS digital SLR camera

 Canon’s 11-24mm wider still

-For extreme viewing angles, the Sigma 14-24mm doesn’t go quite as wide as the massively expensive Canon 11-24mm zoom, nor Sigma’s 12-24mm Art lens, but it comes pretty close and is only about half the price of the Canon.
-Our testing returned stellar sharpness across the entire image frame, even when shooting wide-open at f/2.8.
-Distortions were incredibly minimal for an ultra-wide zoom, and colour fringing is absolutely negligible.
+For extreme viewing angles, the Sigma 14-24mm doesn’t go quite as wide as the expensive Canon 11-24mm zoom, nor Sigma’s 12-24mm Art lens, but it comes pretty close – and is only about half the price of the Canon.
+Our testing returned stellar sharpness across the entire image frame, even when shooting wide open at f/2.8.
+Distortion is minimal for an ultra-wide zoom, and color fringing is negligible.

 (Image credit: Canon)